Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: Recognising Acyclic Graphs

 If the rules \texttt{move} or \texttt{ignore} fail to apply, it implies that the second node (\texttt{node 2}) in these rules is already marked red.
 This condition indicates the presence of an edge from the current endpoint to a node already on the path, hence the existence of a directed cycle.
 Consequently, the rule \texttt{set\_flag} is applied, and the looping procedure \texttt{DFS!} terminates.

 Now, assume that some node $u$, reachable from $v$, has a looping edge.
 In this case, the rule \texttt{loop} applies before the invocation of \texttt{back}.
-The rule \texttt{loop} is called when the endpoint of the current path is $u$, which will eventually occur since all nodes reachable from $v$ will be rooted during the DFS traversal, provided there is no edge-cycle (i.e. a cycle that is not a looping edge). \end{proof} \begin{lem}[Termination of \texttt{is-dag}] The program \texttt{is-dag} terminates on any input graph. \end{lem} \begin{proof} An argument analogous to Lemma \ref{lem:term-con} can be made with respect to the program \texttt{is-dag}. \end{proof} \begin{thm}[Correctness of \texttt{is-dag}] The program \texttt{is-dag} is totally correct with respect to the specification at the beginning of Subsection \ref{ss:program-dag}. \end{thm} \begin{proof} Termination follows from Lemma \ref{lem:termination-dag}.
+The rule \texttt{loop} is called when the endpoint of the current path is $u$, which will eventually occur since all nodes reachable from $v$ will be rooted during the DFS traversal, provided there is no edge-cycle (i.e. a cycle that is not a looping edge). \end{proof} \begin{lem}[Termination of \texttt{is-dag}] The program \texttt{is-dag} terminates on any input graph. \end{lem} \begin{proof} Consider the following weight assignment to edge marks: $\texttt{unmarked} \mapsto 3$, $\texttt{red} \mapsto 2$, $\texttt{dashed} \mapsto 1$, and $\texttt{blue} \mapsto 0$.

+Given a host graph $X$, define $\#_1X$ to be the sum of all the edge weights, as defined above.
+Then, \texttt{DFS!} terminates because its loop body reduces $\#_1X$: rules \texttt{next\_edge}, \texttt{move}, \texttt{ignore}, and \texttt{back} all decrease the total weight, while no other rule increases it.

+Now, define $\#_2X$ to be the number of grey nodes in $X$.
+Then, \texttt{init} decreases $\#_2X$ while \texttt{DFS!} and \texttt{unroot} do not increase the measure.

+Hence, \texttt{is-dag} terminates. \end{proof} \begin{thm}[Correctness of \texttt{is-dag}] The program \texttt{is-dag} is totally correct with respect to the specification at the beginning of Subsection \ref{ss:program-dag}. \end{thm} \begin{proof} Termination follows from Lemma \ref{lem:termination-dag}.
 Let $G$ be the input graph.
 If $G$ is empty, \texttt{init} fails to match, \texttt{flag} fails to match, and the program terminates, outputting the empty graph and satisfying the specification.
 Suppose now that $G$ consists of at least one node.
-We then split the remainder of this proof into two cases and define the parenthetical sequence \texttt{(init; DFS!; try unroot else break)} as \texttt{R}. \begin{cas} \textit{$G$ is acyclic.} Observe that \texttt{R} terminates under two conditions: (1) \texttt{init} fails to apply, or (2) \texttt{unroot} fails to apply.
+We then split the remainder of this proof into two cases and define the parenthetical sequence \texttt{(init; DFS!; try unroot else break)} as \texttt{R}.